FatimaNazeer777/FurnitureHub-main/README.md

+Here's an updated version of the `README.md` for your **FurnitureHub** e-commerce website, with the additional details about your participation in the GAIC Q2 Figma E-commerce Hackathon and the live Vercel link:

+---

 # FurnitureHub E-Commerce Website

 ![FurnitureHub Logo](link_to_logo.png)

-FurnitureHub is an online platform that offers a wide range of high-quality furniture for your home and office.
-Browse through our carefully curated collection to find the perfect pieces that complement your style and enhance your living spaces.
+**FurnitureHub** is your one-stop online destination offering a wide selection of high-quality furniture for both home and office.
+Explore our curated collection to discover the ideal pieces that match your style and elevate your living or working space.

 ## Table of Contents